grokify/ringcentral-content/docs/integrations/manageengine/self_service_password_sms.md

-# ManageEngine ADSelfService Password Reset via SMS
+# ManageEngine ADSelfService Password Reset via RingCentral SMS

 [ManageEngine](https://www.manageengine.com) [ADSelfService](https://www.manageengine.com/products/self-service-password/) has a password reset feature that can utilize SMS for Two-Factor Authentication.
 This document describes how to integrate this service with [RingCentral APIs](https://developer.ringcentral.com/).